Facade Improvement Program

-The City of Portland established a Facade Improvement Program over six years ago to help strengthen the revitalization of neighborhood and downtown commercial streets.
-This new round of Program funding is targeting Washington Avenue (from Congress to Fox Street) and St. John Street (from Congress to D Street).
+The City of Portland established a Facade Improvement Program over eight years ago to help strengthen the revitalization of neighborhood and downtown commercial streets.
+This new round of Program funding is targeting Washington Avenue (from Congress to Gould Street Common) and St. John Street (from Congress to D Street).
 The program provides grants of up to $20,000 and as small as $500 to property and business owners to be matched by their equal or greater investment of private funds, for the purpose of rehabilitating commercial storefronts and replacing deteriorated or poor quality commercial signs and awnings.

-The Façade Improvement Program is funded by the City of Portland's Community Development Block Grant (CDBG Program, through the Federal Department of Housing and Urban Development.
+The Façade Improvement Program is funded by the City of Portland's Community Development Block Grant (CDBG Program, through the U.S. Department of Housing and Urban Development.